sarahciston/codingcare/posts/0critintro.md

 Technosolutionist...
 Technoutopian...
 Technodystopian...
 Technocrat...
 Like 'cyber' before it, the prefix 'techno' teems with possibilities and portends varieties of doom.
 Bubbling experiments and launching spacecrafts, self-driving vehicles and buzzwords like 'big data' dominate the imaginary while signaling in-groups and out-groups, zones of mystification and fear as well as economic opportunism and exploitation.

 Yet, tech begins with techne, begins with texture and fiber, begins with the meshy matrix that sustains us [@plantZerosOnes1998].
 Tech means any tool.
 It means not only clay tablets but language becoming discrete — the change from a chorus of cycling breath to individuated letters written on divided pages with simple handtools. [@carsonErosBittersweetEssay2014] It includes the histories of technology erased and rewritten by narratives of conquest and power (Crawford and Joler 2023 "Calculating Empires").
-It includes unseen technologies of passing, of obfuscation, of survival [CITE].
+It includes unseen technologies of passing, of obfuscation, of survival [@browneDarkMattersSurveillance2015; @feministkilljoysQueerUse2018a; @gabouryBecomingNULLQueer2018; @bruntonObfuscationUserGuide2015; @keelingQueerOS2014].
 Tech includes craft and crafters.
 Tech includes us.
 It comes from us.

 Reframing tech as craft moves the focus of technologies like programming and machine learning back onto their practitioners.
-Ursula M. Franklin compares "holistic technologies" like artisan crafts which center on the practitioner, to "prescriptive technologes," which are focused on production, scale, effectiveness and management.
+Physicist and activist Ursula M. Franklin compares "holistic technologies" like artisan crafts which center on the practitioner, to "prescriptive technologes," which are focused on production, scale, effectiveness and management.
 She says that under the effects of prescriptive technologies, "we live in a culture of compliance, that we are ever more conditioned to accept orthodoxy as normal, and to accept that there is only one way of doing 'it.'"
 Meanwhile holistic technologies require muscle memory and instinct; they allow the practitioner to "draw on their own experience, each time applying it to a unique situation" [@franklinRealWorldTechnology2004].

 Pairing 'tech' with 'craft' returns focus to the human-scale aspects of the technological imaginary, from the labor required to produce and maintain technological objects, to the impacts and harms it produces as part of human-driven sociotechnical systems, to the knowledge adapted (and co-opted) from unacknowledged domains and communities of practice.